 If the Local Authority has reason to be concerned that a child is at risk as a result of the care they are being given, they have a duty to intervene and start Child Care Proceedings.
-This could be for a variety of reasons, with some of the most common cases that lead to Care Proceedings being:
+This could be for a variety of reasons, including:

-It is important that you take legal advice should Care Proceedings be started for your child.
-This is to ensure you fully understand the situation and its consequences, as well as to ensure your child's best interests are the priority throughout.
-Our expert team of family law solicitors can guide you through the process and make sure you follow the Proceedings correctly.
+It is important that you seek legal advice if Care Proceedings start for your child.
+This is to ensure you fully understand the situation and its consequences, ensuring your child's best interests are the priority throughout.
+We can guide you through the process and make sure you follow the Proceedings correctly.

 Children Services will write reports and assessments to be filed with the Court outlining what they think the most suitable outcome for your child is, including their recommendations for long-term care provisions.

-This conclusion will be reached by talking to parents and child and thoroughly investigating the situation, as well as taking the wishes and feelings of your child into account.
-At this point, they may also speak to other family members or friends with regards to looking after the child should they not be able to safely remain at home.
+This conclusion will be reached by talking to parents and the child, thoroughly investigating the situation.
+At this point, they may speak to other family members or friends with regards to looking after the child should they not be able to safely remain at home.

 This will take place six days after the application for Child Care Proceedings has been made by the Local Authority.
 Usually, the Court will not make a final decision at this first hearing.
 Rather, the purpose is to:

 The Case Management Hearing should take place within 12 days of the application for Care Proceedings.
-It is at this point that the Court will ensure everything (assessments, statements, reports, evidence etc.) is prepared.
+It is at this point that the Court will ensure everything is prepared.
 They can also consider what further evidence may be needed and resolve any areas of disagreement.
 A Children's Guardian will file an Analysis and Recommendations Report setting out their enquiries and conclusions.